sadegh19b/telegram-file-downloader-bot/README.md

   - You want to stop the bot
   - You want to move the bot to a different server
   - You're troubleshooting webhook issues

+## Security Notes

+- Make sure your `downloads` and `uploads` directories are properly secured
+- Configure your web server to handle file downloads securely
+- Don't expose sensitive files through the download URL
+- Set appropriate file size limits in your PHP configuration
+- When using a proxy, prefer HTTPS or SOCKS5 for better security

 ## License